 ~ However, these animal sacrifices evolved from being offered anywhere to being tied into a particular temple and altar in which to offer the sacrifice ( Deuteronomy 12).
 When the temple altar was destroyed, these animal sacrifices ceased.

 ~ God promised Abraham that all the families of the earth would be blessed by Abraham (Genesis 12:3).
 Since all people on earth are sinners, all people deserve God’s curse, not God’s blessing.
 And why are all people on earth sinners?
-You may read the detailed explanation here on this blog post about salvation.
+You may read the detailed explanation here on this blog post.

 ~ So, only those who have been saved from their sins can be blessed of God.
 Thus the promise of blessing for the families of the earth must include salvation for the families of the earth and this salvation would come through the seed of Abraham.
 The Messiah must be of the line of Abraham.